Ethan Ampadu

-Ampadu previously played for Exeter City, where he became the youngest player to appear for the club's first team, aged 15.
-He has also played for German club RB Leipzig and English club Sheffield United on loan.
+Ampadu went to Ladysmith Junior School and joined Exeter City's academy at the age of 7.
+Having come up through the academy, Ampadu became the youngest player to appear for the first team at age 15.
+He joined Chelsea in July 2017, where he went out on loan to German club RB Leipzig, before suffering consecutive relegations at Sheffield United and then at Italian sides Venezia and Spezia.
+In July 2023, Ampadu left Chelsea to join Leeds United on a permanent transfer.

-Ampadu is a Welsh international footballer.
-After playing for England at under-16 level, he played for Wales at under-16, under-17 and under-19 level, before making his senior debut for Wales in November 2017.
-He was part of the Wales squad that reached the round of 16 at UEFA Euro 2020.
-He was part of the first Welsh squad to qualify for a FIFA World Cup since 1958.
+Ampadu played for Wales at under-16, under-17 and under-19 level before making his senior debut for Wales in November 2017.
+He represented the country at UEFA Euro 2020 and the 2022 FIFA World Cup.

 Club career

 Exeter City

 Born in Exeter, Devon, Ampadu is the son of former professional footballer Kwame Ampadu.
 A product of the Exeter City youth academy, appearing for the under-18 squad at the age of 14, he made his senior debut – aged – in an EFL Cup first round match against Brentford at St James Park on 9 August 2016, playing the full 120 minutes of a 1–0 victory.
 He became the club's youngest ever player, breaking an 87-year-old record set by Cliff Bastin, and being named man of the match.
 Ampadu's record was beaten by Ben Chrisene in August 2019.
 A week later, he made his league debut in a 1–0 home defeat against Crawley Town in EFL League Two.